d1manson/waveform/README.md

 ### Notes on future development

 Asside from Polymer 2.0, WebAssembly and WebgGL 2.0 are upcomping technologies that are of interest here.
+It may also be worth using [electron](http://electron.atom.io/) to compile the application into a standalone executable so that future changes in chrome don't break it.